-Decades of fighting for a gender just society, particularly by women and women’s organizations, have achieved change.
-We have seen women activists at the frontlines with campaigns such as #MeToo, #HearMetoo, Time’s Up and, at the extreme, #MenAreTrash.
+Decades of fighting for a gender just society, particularly by women and women's organizations, have achieved change.
+We have seen women activists at the frontlines with campaigns such as #MeToo, #HearMetoo, Time's up and, at the extreme, #MenAreTrash.
 We have also witnessed countries sign and endorse agreements committed to ending violence against women and girls, such as the Convention on the Elimination of All Forms of Discrimination Against Women.
-But while these initiatives place women at the centre of the issue, there is a new wave of programmes focused on prevention rather than response, putting men and boys at the heart of the discussion.
+But while these initiatives place women at the center of the issue, there is a new wave of programs focused on prevention rather than response, putting men and boys at the heart of the discussion.

 Africa provides a particularly illustrative example both of the problem of violence against women and of the innovative solutions that are creating change.
 Across Africa, women's lives continue to be compromised and endangered, with a notable spike in recent years of cases of abductions, forced child marriages, rape and sexual abuse and threats, owing to religious fundamentalism, conflict and legacies of colonialism.
 In this context, new solutions are emerging.

 MenCare are leading the way.
-Coordinated by the organizations Promundo and Sonke Gender Justice, they have since 2011 set up context-specific, targeted programmes that provide training for men and boys on violence-related issues.
-The mission of the campaign is to promote “men’s positive involvement in the lives of their partners and children as this creates a global opportunity for equality, and it benefits women, children, and men themselves”.
+Coordinated by the organizations Promundo and Sonke Gender Justice, they have since 2011 set up context-specific, targeted programs that provide training for men and boys on violence-related issues.
+The mission of the campaign is to promote "men's positive involvement in the lives of their partners and children as this creates a global opportunity for equality, and it benefits women, children, and men themselves".
 The hallmarks of the campaign are improved maternal and child health, stronger and more equitable partner relations, a reduction in violence against women and children, and lifelong benefits for daughters and sons.

 Campaigns in South Africa and Rwanda have achieved success by adapting this approach to the local context, focusing on fathers as engines of change.
 In South Africa, MenCare helps men live beyond the legacies of apartheid violence.
 More than 50 percent of children in the country grow up without their fathers.
 This absence has contributed to some boys looking for alternative sources of masculine identification and validation like gangs.
 As a result of this exposure, they grow up to become abusive, thereby contributing to high levels of abuse of women and girls in the home.
 On the other hand, girls grow up to accept domestic violence as the norm.

-To combat this, MenCare’s campaign promotes the positive and active involvement of fathers in the lives of their partners and children.
+To combat this, MenCare's campaign promotes the positive and active involvement of fathers in the lives of their partners and children.
 Their main tool is the provision of positive parenting classes of 12 weeks where participants (both male and female, though it is mainly the men) go through different modules learning how to deal with abuse they may have experienced earlier on in their lives and how to use non-violent ways in resolving conflict within and outside the home.
-Above all, participants learn what it is to be a positively-involved father, sharing care-work in the home.
+Above all, participants learn what it is like to be a positively-involved father, sharing care-work in the home.
 They are challenged to think about what kind of legacy they would want to leave behind for their children and family.

 In Rwanda, the effects of gender-based violence are well-known.
 The country is still tackling the legacy of the 1994 genocide, in which violence was clearly gendered: men formed the majority of the 800,000 deaths, while 500,000 women suffered sexual violence.
 Out of this tragedy, a more equal society has emerged, driven by higher female participation in politics and the workforce.
 However, 34% of women are still estimated to have experienced intimate partner violence.

-Similar to the campaign in South Africa, a programme developed by MenCare in 2015 sought to reduce violence by providing counselling and education for expectant fathers.
+Similar to the campaign in South Africa, a program developed by MenCare in 2015 sought to reduce violence by providing counseling and education for expectant fathers.
 Two years later, they found that levels of domestic violence among participants were 44% lower than the national average.
 The focus of the training?
 Simply providing a forum for men to gather with their peers and have an open and frank discussion about topics such as pregnancy, communication, and sharing caregiving responsibilities.